Stop me if you’ve heard this before: we’re in the midst of a truck driver shortage.

 To an extent, the driver shortage is caused by the same factors across all types of trucking.
 The average age of drivers is older, and many are retiring, but there simply aren’t enough younger drivers to take their place.
 The Hours of Service and ELD mandate have also scared some drivers off into early retirement or other lines of work.

 With drayage, however, there are a few unique factors that further compound the industry-wide challenges.

 Drayage drivers are tired of wait times.
 Drivers get into the driving business to drive.
 They make more money when they’re moving.
-But for drayage drivers in heavily-congested areas like the ports of L.A. and Long Beach, actual driving makes up a small part of their days.
+But for drayage drivers in heavily-congested areas like Los Angeles and Long Beach, actual driving makes up a small part of their days.
 Much of their time is spent waiting – waiting in line at the port and waiting in traffic in the surrounding areas.

 As we know, waiting in traffic is not an enjoyable way to spend your time.
 So, it’s no surprise that many drayage drivers have had enough and are leaving for the more free-roaming pastures of regional and long-haul driving.

 Confusion and risk in hiring independent owner/operators.
 While many drayage drivers prefer to work as independent owner/operators (O/Os), states like California are making it virtually impossible for them to do so.
 For years, unions and labor groups have argued that port trucking companies have classified drivers as independent owner/operators when they’re really employees.

 Now, due to California Senate Bill 1402, beneficial cargo owners (BCOs) can be held jointly liable with the trucking company they hire if drivers of that trucking company are found to be owed wages and/or damages.
 Rather than risk this, the BCOs may avoid hiring owner-operators directly or avoid hiring trucking companies who make liberal use of O/Os.
 As for the owner/operators, many are now leaving the state and/or switching to other trucking jobs.